Skip to main content

 • DirecTV Stream (all tiers)

-4. Check your cable provider’s channel lineup: If you’re still rocking traditional cable, head to your provider’s website and search their channel guide for Fuse.
-You might need to add it through your account settings—some providers make you jump through hoops for this.
+4. Check your cable provider: For old-school cable, log into your provider’s website and look up their channel list.
+You might need to add Fuse through your account settings.

 If This Didn’t Work

-• Use the Fuse app: Grab the official Fuse app (free on Roku, Fire TV, Apple TV, Android, and iOS).
-It gives you live TV plus on-demand content, no cable login required.
+• Grab the Fuse app: The official app (fuse.tv) streams live TV and on-demand stuff for free on Roku, Fire TV, Apple TV, Android, and iOS.
+No cable login required.

-• Watch online: Head straight to Fuse’s live stream page.
-Some shows might ask for a login from a participating TV provider, but plenty of content plays without one.
+• Watch online: Head to Fuse’s live stream page.
+Some stuff might ask for a TV provider login, but a lot is free to watch.

-• Check with a friend’s login: If you know someone with a streaming account that includes Fuse, borrow their login temporarily.
-If the channel shows up for them, it’s likely a package or app issue on your end.
+• Borrow a login: If someone you know has a streaming service with Fuse, ask to borrow their login for a bit.
+If it works for them, the problem’s on your end.

 Prevention Tips

-• Check your billing: Log in to your TV provider account every few months.
-Providers tweak channel lineups all the time, and you don’t want to miss the change until it’s too late.
+• Keep an eye on billing: Log into your TV provider’s account every few months.
+They tweak channel lineups all the time, and you don’t want to miss the change.

 Ryan Foster